kolinsol/reliable_logs/README.md

 * /select
 Both of the endpints accept *POST* requests and work only with *JSON* data
 #### insert
-each request to */insert* endpoint should encode in its body a single log string The body should have the following structure:
+Each request to */insert* endpoint should encode in its body a single log string

+The body should have the following structure:
 ```json
 {